zzzgydi/auto-launch/README.md

 The parameters of `AutoLaunch::new` are different on each platform.
 See the function definition or the demo below for details.

+Or you can construct the AutoLaunch by using `AutoLaunchBuilder`.

 ### Linux

 On Linux, it supports `hidden` parameter which means that hidden the app on launch.